Why France, why now?

 The backstory behind A Good Vintage, and how we're turning our French dream into reality.

 For most of our lives, Jason (my husband) and I have wanted to live abroad.
-Neither of us had a chance to study abroad or go backpacking after college in the 1990s, and then life intervened and we found ourselves both in our 50s aching to go somewhere else.
+Neither of us had a chance to study abroad or go backpacking after college in the 1990s, and then life intervened, and we found ourselves both in our 50s aching to go somewhere else.
 There was always a reason why we couldn’t go…professional responsibilities, our elderly pets, our families.
-But then after living through the trauma of the pandemic, we emerged, as many did, with a very way of thinking about our lives.
+But after living through the trauma of the pandemic, we emerged, as many did, with a very different way of thinking about our lives.
 We wanted to live more in the moment, seek adventure, and follow our dreams.

 The only question was: How?

-By the spring of 2023, we had lost both of our beloved pets, Polly, our 14-year-old pittie and Lucy, our darling Russian Blue kitty.
+By the spring of 2023, we had lost our beloved pets, Polly, our 14-year-old pittie and Lucy, our darling Russian Blue kitty.
 For the first time in our 13 years together, Jason and I didn’t have any pets.
-And while the house was awfully quiet and we missed our furbabies terribly, having an empty nest opened up a world of opportunity that we didn’t think was possible.
+And while the house was awfully quiet and we missed our furbabies terribly, having an empty nest opened up a world of opportunity we didn’t think was possible.

 We started talking about the next few years and how much we both wanted to live in France (and frankly, get out of the U.S.).
-Before, when we talked about spending extended time abroad, the biggest stumbling block was our pets.
-They were older and the idea of moving them halfway across the world was not something we could fathom.
+Before, when we talked about extended time abroad, the biggest stumbling block was our pets.
+They were older, and the idea of moving them halfway across the world was not something we could fathom.
 Now that they are gone and since we don’t have children, there’s very little holding us back.
 The biggest challenge is my 87-year-old father; I can’t imagine moving to another country full-time while he is still alive.

-We needed an interim plan, a stepping stone of sorts that would get us to France permanently.
+We needed an interim plan, a stepping stone to get us to France permanently.
 Have you ever heard the saying, “How do you eat an elephant?
 One bite at a time”?
 I adore elephants and would never consider eating even a tiny sliver of such a majestic beast, but the phrase captures our approach.
-Essentially it means that the best way to tackle a large project or goal is to break it down into manageable bite-sized chunks.
-We decided that this approach was what we needed to succeed.
-The idea of spending weeks, then months, and then years abroad was more realistic than fully packing up everything, selling our house and moving to France.
-In the spring of 2023, we embarked on our bite-sized plan.
+It means the best way to tackle a large project or goal is to break it down into manageable bite-sized chunks.

-Bordeaux, Toulouse and Montpellier are decent sized cities with plenty of culture, history, sights, food and shopping to keep us busy for more than a couple of days.
-Bordeaux, the sixth biggest city in France, has a population of roughly 1.4 million people in the metropolitan area, Toulouse is the 4th largest city in France with a population of about 1.5, and Montpellier is considerably smaller with a little over 800,000 people.
+Bordeaux, Toulouse, and Montpellier are decent-sized cities with plenty of culture, history, sights, food, and shopping to keep us busy for more than a couple of days.
+Bordeaux, the sixth biggest city in France, has a population of roughly 1.4 million people in the metropolitan area.
+Toulouse is the 4th largest city in France, with a population of about 1.5, and Montpellier is considerably smaller, with a little over 800,000 people.